maxim-saplin/flutter_python_starter/README.md

 - No cross-compilation, Windows, macOS and Linux are required for the build
 - Boilerplate works on with one .proto file.
 In real project there can be multiple proto files/services, scripts would require manual updates
+- Nuitka while being a compiled and faster version can be tricky and unstable.
+I.e. while building example I got successful complication yet upon running the binary I received error that `numpy` import was not found.
+Only `pip3 install --upgrade numpy` helped solve the issues

 # 1. Preparing Sources